 JPB: The interview you just did?
 The one that went global?

 PM: Rock, Paper, Shotgun.
 No, I swear I’ve never even heard of it.
 Is that what it’s called?
-That was a guess.
+That was a guess, by the way.

 PM: I thought I came out of it looking good.